 As an award-winning journalist and photographer, Sally has traveled on assignment to all seven continents (including three trips to Antarctica) and many exotic islands (such as Papua New Guinea and Madagascar), covering a wide diversity of cultures and traditions.
 Her far-ranging experiences flavor her stories and presentations with a sense of wonder and otherliness, plus a healthy dose of common sense.

 Sally has authored numerous fiction and non-fiction books.
-These include the groundbreaking Digital Imaging for Visual Artists (McGraw-Hill, co-authored with Daniel Grotta), the novel Jo Joe (Pixel Hall Press) which was a Jewish Book Council Network book, and the novel The Winter Boy (Pixel Hall Press) which was nominated for the prestigious Locus Award.
+These include the groundbreaking Digital Imaging for Visual Artists (McGraw-Hill, co-authored with Daniel Grotta), the novel Jo Joe (Pixel Hall Press) which was a Jewish Book Council Network book, and the novel The Winter Boy (Pixel Hall Press) which was a Locus Magazine Recommended Read.

 Sally’s storytelling extends to her photography, creating images that capture human connections and inspire wonder.
 For her current fine art project – American Hands – she creates narrative portraits of artisans who are keeping the traditional trades alive, such as a glassblower, bookbinder, rug weavers, broom maker and others.
 Recognized by X-Rite as one of “The World’s Top Professional Photographers,” her work has appeared in scores of one-woman exhibits and has been supported by dozens of grants and corporate sponsors.